Jacarte/tawasco/README.md

 ## Backend based architecture

 The backend based architecture is based on the wasmtime engine.
 The [`host`](/host_based/host) tool works as a cli.
-WHne it executes waits for the user to specify the Wasm to execute.
+When it executes , it waits for the user to specify the Wasm to execute.
 Once receives it, the Wasm binary is compiled and executed in a separated thread.
+Thus, multiple Wasm binaries can be executed in parallel in somesort of CDN platform simulation.